MansuriHarun/QR-Code-Generator/README.md

 4. Click on the "Generate QR Code" button.
 5. The QR code image will be displayed in the image box below the input field.

+# Note
-# Note: If the input field is empty, an error message will be displayed and the input field will shake to indicate the error.
+If the input field is empty, an error message will be displayed and the input field will shake to indicate the error.

 # Credits
 The QR code generation API used in this project is provided by QRServer.com.
 We give credit and thanks to QRServer.com for providing this service.